 One of the extremely disappointing things you begin to learn while living, working and running businesses overseas is that with decreased regulation often comes shady individuals – and in more cases than not – a whole lot of people selling snake oil/misinformation.

 The irony is, while some people assume PTs are up to no good, by being able to drive fast in Germany and gamble in Macau, PTs don’t need to break laws to be their true selves.
+Instead they are simply clever about where they pursue their fun and games.

 Digital Nomads: Half Baked PTs?